 Directors and Officers of a co-operative are bound by the corporate governance standards under the Corporations Act 2001.
 A Director or Officer faces liability where there is a clear link between the Director’s or Officer’s responsibility and action or inaction, and an alleged breach.

-In essence directors and officers of the Co-op including the manager, assistant manager and WHS officer must insure that the Co-op:
+In essence directors and officers of the Co-op including the manager, finance and admin manager and assistant manager must insure that the Co-op:

 Does not trade while insolvent